 printf '%s\n' "$JAVA_HOME"

 Fedora’s Java alternatives and permanent JAVA_HOME setup have more edge cases than Maven itself, especially when pinned and rolling OpenJDK packages coexist.
-Keep build hosts on a documented JDK branch instead of letting each project inherit whichever Java binary appears first in $PATH.
+Use the guide to set Java environment paths on Fedora when you need a fuller alternatives and JAVA_HOME workflow.

 Maven Dependency Downloads Fail or Use Stale Cache